Their Stories Live Here

 Personal stories written by family members and friends of artists who are no longer with us.
 Some are brief reflections.
 Others are longer memories.
 Together, they share with us who these artists were, beyond the work they left behind.

-It’s been 6 years since my sister died and I’m still stunned by how powerful a force grief can be.
-No matter how fine I might think I feel, the pain of loss is still locked inside my body and I can’t quite find the keys to let it out.
+It’s been 6 years since my sister Elizabeth Hetherington died, and I’m still stunned by how powerful a force grief can be.